bxparks/rpn83p/USER_GUIDE.md

 ### Near Future

 - TVM (time value of money)
-    - the TI-84 Plus is bundled with a TVM app, but I find it unintuitive and difficult to remember how to use
-    - the most intuitive UI in my opinion is the one used by the HP-12C
-    - if I recall, this requires implementing a root finder, since at least one of the TVM variables does not have a closed-form solution
+    - substantially done, but the TVM Solver for `I%YR` can be improved
+- Support more than 14 digits in `BIN` (base 2) mode
+    - This is a difficult UI problem, because 32 digits will require 3 lines on the display, as each line currently can support only 14, maybe 15, digits.
+- datetime conversions
+    - date/time components to and from epoch seconds
 - `PROB` and `COMB` arguments are limited to `< 256`
-    - Maybe extend this to `< 2^16` or `<2^32`.
+    - Maybe extend this to `< 2^16` or `< 2^32`.
 - `GCD` and `LCM` functions are slow
     - Could be made significantly faster.
-- datetime conversions
-    - date/time components to and from epoch seconds

 ### Medium Future